-If we’re told we’re useless, we begin to believe we’re useless, if we’re not told we’re loved, we begin to question our ability to be loved and then to love.
-Sadly, our inner child begins to believe everything it’s told.
+Our inner child will always be affected by our early experiences.
+If we’re told we’re useless, we will begin to believe we’re useless, in the same way if we’re not told we’re loved, we will begin to question our ability to love and be loved.

-I also believe that on a subconscious level our behaviour will affect our relationships.
-It’s never a conscious decision.
-We don’t wake up one day and tell ourselves we’re going to be angry towards the people we love.
-The kind of behaviour I am talking about comes from years of seeing other people’s bad behaviour, which is then stored in our subconscious, played out through our conscious.
+On a subconscious level, our behaviour will affect our relationships.
+We don’t just wake up one day and tell ourselves we’re going to be angry.
+Years of seeing other people’s bad behaviour, will get stored in our subconscious and will play out through our conscious.

-I think that when we begin to understand other people’s behaviour, then we will begin to see that the pain we carry is not actually our pain to carry.
-The pain we feel is the pain we feel because of the way others have behaved with us.
-I believe it’s called guilt and it’s someone else’s guilt.
+When we come to understand other people’s behaviour, we will see that the pain we’re carrying is not our pain to carry.
+The pain we feel is because of the way others have behaved with us.
+It’s called guilt and it’s someone else’s guilt.